flutter/website/src/docs/get-started/flutter-for/xamarin-forms-devs.md

 }
 {% endprettify %}

 ### How do I lay out my widgets?
-What is the equivalent of a XAML file?
+What is the equivalent of an XAML file?

 In Xamarin.Forms, most developers write layouts in XAML, though sometimes in C#.
-In Flutter you write your layouts with a widget tree in code.
+In Flutter, you write your layouts with a widget tree in code.

 The following example shows how to display a simple widget with padding: